andesol/personal-website/content/posts/use-reducer.md

 Both **`useReducer`** and **`useState`** are similar in the sense that they both serve the purpose of introducing state into functional components.

 If we forget for a moment about common naming conventions, the syntax may look quite similar.
-Taking the classical counter app as an example:
+Taking the classic counter app as an example:

 ```js
 // Counter with useEffect